 Sometimes Southwest has reduced the value of the travel funds when they are reinstated so be on the lookout for that.

-The good thing about getting a travel voucher is that you might be able to use that for anybody.
-So in some instances, it could be very well worth it to pay $100 dollars so that you can apply those funds to a different traveler.
-However, there is always the risk that this won’t work or that the policies will change.
+The good thing about getting a LUV voucher is that you should be able to use that for anybody.
+So in some instances, it could be very well worth it to pay $100 so that you can apply those funds to a different traveler.

-If your funds are about to expire or have already expired, then I highly suggest that you call and inquire about all of the above possibilities.
+If your funds have already expired, then I highly suggest that you call and inquire about all of the above possibilities.
 If the phone representative is not willing to budge, then I suggest that you try calling back later and speaking with another representative.

 Note that it is possible that the policies regarding reinstated travel funds are subject to change at anytime so always be prepared for alternative measures!